SuperNETorg/dockerfiles/JenkinsSlave/README.md

 - OS used on given node/server is Ubuntu 14.04
 - Docker is already installed on given node/server
 - Git is already installed on given node/server
-- User ubuntu is present on given node/server
+- User ubuntu (or any user that you want to use e.g. root/ubuntu/etc) is present on given node/server
 - For Jenkins slave port 21777 of host/server/node is open and not in use by any other process.

 If anything is missing setup will fail.